 To the rest of the country, Florida often seems to march to the beat of its own drummer.
 Yes, things admittedly do tend to stray from the norm in the tropics.
-That could well hold true for the prospects of legalized sports betting as well.
+That could well hold true for the prospects of legalized sports betting in Florida as well.

 Other states enjoy a much more straightforward path to passing sports betting legislation.
 Jurisdictions without a tribal presence certainly have one less hoop through jump through.
 Those whose legislators have the full authority to expand gaming options within the state have an advantage in that regard, as well.